Best Practices To Revamp Your Cloud Migration Strategy

 What are the benefits of cloud migration?

-Right from apps and data becoming easily accessible to different teams to making their day-to-day processes more efficient, there are a number of reasons why businesses are moving to the cloud.
+Right from apps and data becoming easily accessible to different teams to make their day-to-day processes more efficient, there are several reasons why businesses are moving to the cloud.
 But here are the ones that make on-premise to cloud migration a definite choice for most:

 1. Reduced IT costs: Using resources like public cloud services results in paying as per use.
-This leads to a dramatic reduction in costs, bringing down the upfront capital expenditure required to implement and maintain on-premise equipment.
-With the capital and operational expenditures reduce, businesses can invest more in growth strategies and innovations.
+This dramatically reduces costs, bringing down the upfront capital expenditure required to implement and maintain on-premise equipment.
+With capital and operational spending reduced, businesses can invest more in growth strategies and innovations.

-2. Digitization of business: AWS cloud migration enables organizations to optimize their business processes and activities for higher efficiency.
-A well thought through cloud migration strategy can help businesses become more efficient by leveraging a mix of digital technologies.
+2. Digitization of business: AWS cloud migration enables organizations to optimize their business processes and activities more efficiently.
+A well-thought-through cloud migration strategy can help companies to become more efficient by leveraging a mix of digital technologies.

-3. Growth focused: With cloud migration services, you’re moving a lot of your processes to the public cloud.
+3. Growth-focused: With cloud migration services, you move many processes to the public cloud.
 This removes a lot of time-consuming activities in managing your IT infrastructure and platforms from your plate.
-With more time and resources in hand, you’re able to focus more on business-driven activities like creating value for customers, new innovations and driving more revenue.
+With more time and resources, you can focus on business-driven activities like creating value for customers, innovations, and driving more revenue.

-While the benefits are hard to miss, it is important that an organization has the right cloud computing strategy in place.
-There are certain things that need to be kept in mind when executing a cloud to cloud migration.
+While the benefits are hard to miss, an organization must have the right cloud computing strategy.
+Certain things must be considered when executing a cloud-to-cloud migration.

 What are the best practices to avoid disruption during Cloud migration?

-Organizations tend to follow their own cloud migration strategies, based on the resources, technology, and skills available to them.
-While some of them succeed at implementing the cloud in their processes effectively, others struggle to even migrate their data.
-That’s why, as advanced AWS cloud service providers, we put together the cloud migration best practices we absolutely swear by.
+Organizations follow their cloud migration strategies based on the resources, technology, and skills available to them.
+While some successfully implement the cloud in their processes effectively, others struggle to migrate their data.
+That’s why, as advanced AWS cloud service providers, we assemble the cloud migration best practices we swear by.

-The very first thing to do in a cloud migration process is to create a strategy.
-Begin by mapping out your business motives, use cases and reasons for moving to the cloud.
-Break your cloud migration strategy into phases to reduce risks of disruption and ensure efficiency.
+The first thing to do in a cloud migration process is create an outline.
+Begin by mapping out your business motives, use cases, and reasons for moving to the cloud.
+Break your cloud migration strategy into phases to reduce disruption risks and ensure efficiency.

 Source: AWS